 In the last 10 years, the number of community-based family physicians has increased by about 10%.
 Over this same period, the number of family physicians delivering residential care services dropped by about 13%.
 It’s also anticipated that there will be a 120% growth in the residential care population in the next 20 years.

-The GPSC’s residential care initiative is designed to address this challenge by enabling physicians to develop local solutions to improve care of patients in residential care facilities.
-Participants will also establish best practice expectations and system level outcomes to guide changes in the culture and systems of care.
+The GPSC’s residential care initiative is designed to address this challenge by enabling physicians to develop local, scalable, and sustainable solutions that target to meet the following five best practice expectations and three system-level outcomes:

 - 24/7 availability and on-site attendance when required